vip306/IDS-Module1-alt3-New/chapter3.md

 ## 2. Numeric Vector

-Now, let's learn to create a numeric vector.
-The main difference is that you don't need quotation marks.
+Now, you will create a numeric vector.
+The main difference between a numeric and character vector is that you don't need quotation marks in numeric vector.

 See how you would create a numeric vector in the sample code.

 *** =instructions

-- Create a numeric vector with the calories of the desserts from the previous exercise: 257, 355, 243, 411, 288.
+- Create a numeric vector `calories` with the calories of the desserts from the previous exercise: 257, 355, 243, 411, 288
-- Name the vector `calories`.
+- Type `calories` in the console to observe how the output looks like

 *** =hint
 Make sure your numbers are within parenthesis and have commas separating them.